The Bankrate promise

 Restrictions might be good for encouraging saving

 Some savers may benefit from having withdrawal and transfer limits on savings deposit accounts.
-Only about 4 in 10 Americans were able to pay a $1,000 emergency bill from savings, according to a Bankrate survey published in January.
+Only about 43 percent of Americans were able to pay a $1,000 emergency bill from savings, according to a Bankrate survey published in January.

 Knowing that withdrawals are limited may prevent some savers from withdrawing or transferring funds too frequently, helping to keep their savings intact for times when they truly need it.